 A student may petition for a grade of Incomplete in a course when he or she is unable to complete all of the assignments before the end of the semester due to unforeseen, extraordinary circumstances, such as a death in the family or disabling sickness.
 The petition must be approved and signed by the course professor along with the appropriate dean and submitted by the student to the Registrar prior to the last day of the semester.
-Upon receiving the student request and before submitting to the Registrar, the professor will determine whether or not the student has completed at least 50% of the work in the course prior to the petition request.
-If the student has not completed at least 50% of the work of the course prior to the petition, the petition will be denied.
+Upon receiving the student request and before submitting to the Registrar, the professor will determine whether or not the student has completed at least 50% of the work in the course prior to the petition, the petition will be denied.
 If approved, the student will be subject to an academic plan determined by the professor and the professor will be required to submit a final grade to the Registrar no later than the final day of the following semester.
 No work will be accepted after that time, and the student will automatically receive an "F" for the course if the work is not completed by then.
 Grades of IN are not computed in the grade point average.